Amalgamator04/dine-craft/README.md

-# 📚 The Resources
+# 🌌 The Resources

-A comprehensive resource management platform for organizing and sharing learning materials, study resources, and educational content.
+A comprehensive resource management platform for organizing and sharing learning materials, study resources, and educational content with a stunning galactic theme.

 ## Features